Annual Leave Calculator and Explainer for UK Businesses

 28 days

-How to calculate annual leave for casual workers and zero-hour contracts
+How to work out annual leave for casual workers and zero-hour contracts

-If you're someone who does not have a set number of working hours each week, your annual leave calculation will be done slightly differently.
+If a staff member doesn’t have a set number of working hours each week, your annual leave calculation will be done slightly differently.

 For example, if you can potentially work 52 weeks of the year, you would accrue 12.07% annual leave for every hour you work.